Xzelsius/Ayaka/docs/en/guide/compatibility.md

 > ![.NET Release Cadence](https://placehold.co/600x400/EEE/31343C){.release-cadence}

 ::: info
-There are no plans for any multi-target builds, as we don't want the additional complexity of such.
+There are no plans for any multi-target builds, as I don't want the additional complexity of such.
 :::

 <style>